aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/worksheets/add-watermark-for-worksheet/_index.md

 {{% /alert %}}

-The following example shows how to add a text as WordArt to set a background watermark for a worksheet.
+The following example shows how to add text as WordArt to set a background watermark for a worksheet.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-AddWordArtWatermark.go" >}}